Seeed-Studio/wiki-documents/docs/Snips_Voice_Interaction_Base_Kit.md

 ## Quick Starter Guide

 This guide shows the basic steps to build the out-of-the-box application.
-For more in-depth development technical documentation, please visit [https://docs.snips.ai/](https://docs.snips.ai/)
+For more in-depth development technical documentation, please visit [Snips AI quick start](https://docs.snips.ai/the-maker-kit/dev-kit)

-### Assembly steps:
+### Assembly Steps:

 The following picture is the overview of the assembly parts.